dadosdelaplace/pollspain/README.md

 scientists, political analysts and citizens with easy and straightforward <span class="hl">**access to electoral data from Spain**</span>.
-This includes both **aggregated election results** extracted from polling stations and **electoral survey data** (including housing effects).
-The package also offers tools for seat allocation, vote simulation, and visualization.
+This includes both **aggregated election results** extracted from polling stations and **survey data** (including housing effects).
+It also offers tools for seat allocation, vote simulation, and dataviz.
 The package is designed under
-<span class="hl">**tidyverse-style functions**</span> specially tailored
+<span class="hl">**tidyverse-style**</span> specially tailored for
-for beginners.
+beginners.

 ## Installation